VasilisAvgoustakis/fut_exhibition_statistic/README.md

 1. **Backend**:
    - **Python Backend**:
         - The backend is built using Python and handles data capturing, pre-processing and storing.
-It uses mqtt subscribe to gather interactions of visitors that are using their RFID bracelets on different exhibits.
+It subscribes to MQTT topics to gather interactions of visitors that are using their RFID bracelets on different exhibits.
-        - The visitor interaction with the exhibition are stored in a MySQL DB with which the backend program interacts for storing and retrieving data.
+        - The visitor interactions with the exhibition are stored in a MySQL DB with which the backend program interacts for storing and retrieving data.
-        - Many intensive statistical calculation are done by the database when it is "cheaper" to do so.
+        - Many intensive statistical calculations are done by the database when it is "cheaper" to do so.
    - **Redis**: Used as a message broker for background task processing.
    - **Celery**: Manages asynchronous tasks and schedules periodic jobs for data updates.
    - **Containerization**: The backend services are containerized using Docker.
 The `docker-compose` file defines the following services: